janbredenbeek/Minerva4Q68-legacy/README.md

 360   END IF
 370 END DEFine patch_ptr
 ~~~
-Note that you must switch to 1024x768 mode /BEFORE/ activating the Pointer Interface.
+Note that you must switch to 1024x768 mode *BEFORE* activating the Pointer Interface.
 After this, you cannot switch back to the lower-resolution modes.

 The functions SCR_BASE, SCR_LLEN, SCR_XLIM and SCR_YLIM return the base address, pixel line length in bytes, and X and Y limits of the current screen mode, like their SMSQ/E counterparts.
 In the current version, any parameters are ignored.